warevil/faketory/README.md

 ```

-## Faketory

-Builds 1 or more fake model instances of a Model class.
-- `_qty`: Number of fake model instances to return.
-Minimum value is 1.
-- `_resolver`: Function to resolve once the model instance is created.
-(Check Django ORM example above)
-- `_type`: Define the type of the model instance you want to return.
-Default: 'list', but you can have 'generator' or 'set' instead.
-- `**custom_fields`: These fields will override the Fake generated values of the Factory.

 ## Fake

 This class simply calls the functions you get from Faker object, so you should check their docs.
-Here some examples:

-### General example: Gerate a name
+Here a quick example of how you can generate a fake name:

 #### Faker